mahimamandhana0503/AR-Indoor-outdoor-navigation/README.md

 # AR-Indoor-outdoor-navigation

-The Augmented Reality approach for navigation inside college campus and indoor navigation inside big buildings, where locating a person's office is a big deal.
-So we used Augmented reality sdk of vuforia which provides a ground detection feature and unity3d.
-The user clicks on the place where he wants to go arrows are placed on the ground and the user is navigated to the destination.
+This project highlights the Augmented Reality approach for navigation inside the college campus and indoor navigation inside big buildings, where locating a person's office is a big deal.
+So we used Augmented reality sdk of vuforia which provides a ground detection feature.
+The user clicks on the place where he/she wants to go and the arrows on the ground guide them to the destination.is navigated to the destination.

 **TECHNOLOGY USED**